 The Sisters’ Gate

-The Sisters’ Gate was a colossal statue of the sister goddesses River and Eden which served, during the First Interregnum, as the southernmost gateway between civilization and The Desert at the Edge of Existence.
-This magnificent sculpture once sat atop the list of the Seven Wonders of the Post-Apocalyptic World, but was believed to have been lost during the period between the First and Second Interregnums.
+The Sisters’ Gate was a colossal statue of the sister goddesses River and Eden which served, during The First Age, as the southernmost gateway between civilization and The Desert at the Edge of Existence.
+This magnificent sculpture sits atop the list of the Seven Wonders of the Post-Apocalyptic World, but was believed to have been lost during the period between the First and Second Ages.

 Recently however, one massive marble foot has been found peeking out of the dunes at the edge of the Cape of Shifting Sands.
 And so, debate rages on about whether the Sisters’ Gate can (or should) be recovered—or if the desert claiming it was meant to be some sort of sign.